 Line 242 -– What scientific or technological uncertainties did you attempt to overcome- uncertainties that could not be removed using standard practice?
 (Maximum 350 words)

-The project is attempting to develop general purpose learning and thinking software for autonomous control of robots.
-The approach is based on the development on a new artificial neural network (ANN).
+The project is attempting to develop general purpose learning and thinking software for the autonomous control of robots.
+The approach is based on the development of a new artificial neural network (ANN).

 Current robot control software is not general purpose.
 It is specifically developed to function in a predefined environment with predefined tasks to be performed.
 An example is Google’s self-driving car control software.
 Learning capability, if present, is limited to this environment.
 General purpose artificial intelligence architectures exist but are not designed for robot control i.e. they are not grounded on sensory input and device activation.
 Examples include ACT-R, SOAR, CLARION, LIDA, SIGMA and HTM.
 DRAMA, MAXSON and Brook’s COG are experimental architectures designed for robot control but have not been applied with any general purpose success.
-When such architectures are grounded on real sensory input they also make heavy use of stochastic inference which becomes complex and is a heavy computational overhead.
-These architectures are complex because they do not use the same structures for pattern recognition and motor action control.
+When such architectures are grounded on real sensory input they also make heavy use of stochastic inference that becomes complex and is a heavy computational overhead.
+One of the reasons for the complexity of these architectures is that they do not use the same structures for pattern recognition and motor action control.